daresaydigital/a11ychecklist/docs/controls/controls-visible-focus.md

 ---
 id: controls-visible-focus
-title: Make sure controls have a highly visible focus indicator (1.4.11 A, 2.4.7 AA)
+title: Make sure controls have a highly visible focus indicator
 tags:
   - 2.4.7 AA
   - 1.4.11 A